garrandall/popular-music-data/tracks/where-them-girls-at-david-guetta-flo-rida-nicki-minaj.md

 So go get them, we can all be friends

 Day day day da-day day
-Where my girls at uhh, hmm, uhh
+Where my girls at uhh, hm, uhh
-Where my girls at uhh, hmm, uhh
+Where my girls at uhh, hm, uhh
-Yo, where my girls at uhh, hmm, uhh
+Yo, where my girls at uhh, hm, uhh
 Yo, where my girls tryna get to jumpin'